simcyndy/pdsnd_github/README.md

 ## Usage
 Run the script in a terminal which will prompt user inputs for a tailored analysis experience.
+## Running the Script

+To execute the provided script from the terminal, ensure you have Python installed on your machine.
+It's recommended to have Python version 3.6 or later.

+1. **Navigate to the Project Directory:**
+   Open a terminal and navigate to the directory containing the script using the `cd` command.

+   - cd path/to/project-directory
+   - pip install -r requirements.txt
+   - python script.py

 ## Credits
 This project is a fork from [Udacity's PDSND Repository](https://github.com/udacity/pdsnd_github).